Sustainability | SocietyRespect for Human Rights

 Respecting human rights of employees at our manufacturing sites

-Respecting human rights of employees at suppliers (including manufacturing sub-contractors and labor agencies)
+Respecting human rights of employees at business partners (including manufacturing sub-contractors and labor agencies)

 See also information on human rights considerations throughout the supply chain.